Strichartz estimates for Schr\"odinger equations with slowly decaying potentials: Introduction

 which can be obtained by using a semiclassical version of Mourre's theory.
 It follows from this step that we may assume that $a_h$ is supported in $\{|x|\gg1, |\xi|\sim1\}$.
 We then decompose $a_h$ into the outgoing part $a_h^+$ and incoming part $a_h^-$.
 Thanks to the abstract $TT^*$-argument by Keel-Tao \cite{KeTa}, it suffices to show the following dispersive estimate

 To this end, we essentially follow the idea of Bouclet-Tzvetkov \cite{BoTz2}.
-The main ingredient for the proof of this dispersive estimate is to construct the semiclassical Isozaki-Kitada (IK) parametrix of $e^{-itH_h/h}\Op_h(a_h^+)$ whose main term is of the form
+The main ingredient for the proof of this dispersive estimate is the construction of the semiclassical Isozaki-Kitada (IK) parametrix of $e^{-itH_h/h}\Op_h(a_h^+)$ whose main term is of the form

 where $J_h^+(w)$, which is called the IK modifier, is a semiclassical Fourier integral operator with a time-independent phase function $S^+(x,\xi)=x\cdot\xi+O(\<x\>^{1-\mu})$.
 The dispersive estimate for the main part of the IK parametrix is a simple consequence of the standard stationary phase theorem, while several propagation estimates will be used in order to deal with the error term.
 To prove such propagation estimates, we employ the local decay estimate for the propagator which can be obtained by means of the semiclassical version studied by Nakamura \cite{Nak1} of the multiple commutator method by Jensen-Mourre-Perry \cite{JMP}.